PomoRev/CST8234_S25/readme.txt

 Week 5:

 favnum.c - example code exercise.
+utility.h and utility.c - creating our own library and the use of header guards on macros.

 /slides lecture 5 - slides for the lecture class.

+Week 6: (MIDTERM EXAM)
+memory.c - basics of using pointer notation on arrays.

+/slides lecture 6 - slides for the tutorial after the midtern (12:15PM)

 * Note: other code not mentioned consists of starting code for examples I plan on using in future lectures.